atym-io/getting-started/README.md

 ## Prerequisites

-Please install all of the following prerequisites if you intend to use the dev contianer within VS Code.
+Please install all of the following prerequisites if you intend to use the dev container within VS Code.
 Alternatively, if you're only planning on running the dev container locally you only need to install **Docker Desktop**.

 * [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 * [Visual Studio Code](https://code.visualstudio.com/)